According To The Dow Theory, Reversal Of A Primary Bullish Trend Must Be Confirmed By DJTA

 2. Economic Sensitivity: The demand for utility services is inelastic, as consumers and businesses require these services regardless of economic conditions.
 However, during economic downturns, utilities may face challenges such as reduced industrial demand and increased customer defaults.
 The DJU can provide insights into the economy’s health, as a weakening utilities sector may signal a broader economic slowdown.

-3. Relative Performance: The Tactical Investor’s Alternative Dow Theory suggests that the relative performance of the DJU compared to the broader market can provide valuable insights.
+3. Relative Performance: The Tactical Investor’s Alternative Dow Theory suggests that the DJU’s relative performance compared to the broader market can provide valuable insights.
 When the DJU outperforms the Dow Jones Industrial Average (DJIA) or other broad market indices, it may indicate a defensive market sentiment and a potential shift towards more conservative investments.
-Conversely, when the DJU is underperforming, it may signal a more risk-on market environment.
+Conversely, when the DJU underperforms, it may signal a more risk-on market environment.

 Historical Examples